 If there is a downside to QuickBooks, it’s that the quality of the support can be inconsistent.
 As a QuickBooks ProAdvisor, I have had a lot of experience with calling or using chat support while at a client’s office.
 My experience using the chat support channel has been much more successful than when I call the support line.

 Xero: Best Accounting Software for Free Payroll Processing

-Xero is not as well known as QuickBooks and is sort of the “new kid on the block,” but it is quickly making a name for itself with over 700,000 small business subscribers.
-Xero has over 16,000 certified advisors who can help you get up and running.
+Xero is not as well known as QuickBooks and is sort of the “new kid on the block,” but it is quickly making a name for itself with over 1 million small business subscribers.
+Xero has over 16,000 certified advisors (myself included) who can help you get up and running.
 You can find a Xero certified advisor by entering your city, state and zip on the website.

 Xero includes payroll processing for up to 5 employees in their product offerings (up to 10 in premium edition).
 The benefit of course is that when your business grows to where you need to hire employees, there is no need to upgrade or any additional costs to pay.
 With QuickBooks, you need to pay an extra cost if you want payroll functionality.

 Unlike QuickBooks, Xero allows an unlimited number of users to access the program at no additional charge.
 This is great if you have several people like your tax professional, CPA, and employees that need access to your data.
 Similar to QuickBooks, you can set each person up with their own user id and password and give them access to just the areas of Xero that they need.